AI, robotics and blockchain The next big investment wave in healthcare

 Healthtech adoption often depends on more than innovation alone.
 Public policy and funding play a decisive role in turning promising technologies into scalable solutions.

-Governments in the US, UK, and EU are backing digital transformation through large-scale programmes:
+Governments around the world are backing digital transformation through large-scale programmes.

 Reimbursement models are evolving, too.
 More countries now support payments for virtual care, AI-supported diagnostics, and remote monitoring.
-This is helping turn pilot projects into long-term revenue streams.
+This helps some pilot projects move toward wider deployment, although reimbursement and procurement decisions vary and revenue is not guaranteed.

-For investors, tracking public funding and regulatory alignment is crucial.
+Public funding and regulatory alignment can be relevant factors for investors to monitor.
 Policy shapes where and when adoption takes hold.

-This technological transformation is influencing investment flows, with digital health tools becoming integral components of healthcare infrastructure.
-While the sector growth will depend on policy alignment, clinical integration, and system readiness, we see a clear trajectory: these technologies are redefining how care is delivered, measured, and scaled.
+This technological transformation is influencing investment flows, with some digital health tools becoming more common in parts of healthcare infrastructure While the sector growth will depend on policy alignment, clinical integration, and system readiness, the direction appears to be toward greater use of digital tools in parts of healthcare, although pace and impact will vary.
+These technologies are currently influencing how some care pathways are delivered, measured and managed.

 01 /